 State and Federal Housing Laws – Landlords expected to keep up with all laws about renting, contracts, discrimination, and other housing laws and regulations.

-Record Keeping – Renting, balance sheets, profit analysis, paying taxes, and keeping records of all income and deductible expenses takes education and time.
-Poor record keeping leads to tax audits, loss of profits, and inability to justify your sales price when you decide to sell.
+Record-Keeping – Renting, balance sheets, profit analysis, paying taxes, and keeping records of all income and deductible expenses takes education and time.
+Poor record-keeping leads to tax audits, loss of profits, and the inability to justify your sales price when you decide to sell.